Cure for headache in Bangalore

 The International Headache Society lists eight categories of secondary

 headache.
-A examples in each category are noted (this is not a complete
+Examples in each category are noted (but this is not a complete

 - Injuries to the head may cause bleeding in the spaces